 For the client, this kind of pressure - in contrast to a pressure that comes from muscular effort - is registered by the body/nervous system as comfortable, pleasurable and safe.
 This supports the body in releasing to gravity, letting go of holding patterns, and deeply relaxing.

-That shiatsu is most often and traditionally done on a futon/mat on the floor creates further safety for the body.
-At an unconscious level, the brain recognizes firmness and ground as ‘safe’.
+Because Shiatsu is most often and traditionally done on a futon/mat on the floor creates further safety for the body.
+At the neurological level, firmness and ground are recognized as 'safe'.
 And, again, when the body feels safe, it is better able to release its holding patterns.